BlogStrategy

 ChatGPT technical requirements: what crawlers can and cannot read

-GPTBot, OpenAI's web crawler, does not execute JavaScript.
-A Writesonic study of 62 webpage elements across six AI crawlers found that JSON-LD structured data scored zero out of six for readability — none of the crawlers reliably extracted it.
-JavaScript-rendered content scored 1 out of 6.
+A Writesonic study of 62 webpage elements across six AI crawlers found that JSON-LD structured data scored zero out of six for readability, with none of the crawlers reliably extracting it, while JavaScript-rendered content scored just 1 out of 6.

 The content GPTBot can read: visible body text (6/6), semantic headings H1–H3 (6/6), title tags (5/6), and image alt text (4/6).
 Everything else is either not reliably read or not read at all.